Sandford Lad

 Sandford Lad (27 April 1970 – 28 March 1985) was an Irish-bred British-trained Thoroughbred racehorse and sire.
 He was a specialist sprinter who never raced beyond a distance of five furlongs in a racing career which lasted from June 1972 until October 1973.
-After being narrowly defeated on his racecourse debut he was never seriously challenged again and won his remaining seven races.
-In 1972 he won the Errol Stakes at Epsom, the Pilgrim Stakes at Goodwood and the Prince of Wales's Stakes at York.
+After being narrowly defeated on his racecourse debut he was never seriously challenged again and won his remaining seven races including the Errol Stakes at Epsom, the Pilgrim Stakes at Goodwood and the Prince of Wales's Stakes at York.
 In the following year he was undefeated in four starts, taking the Sheffield Handicap at Doncaster, the King George Stakes at Goodwood, the Nunthorpe Stakes at York and the Prix de l'Abbaye at Longchamp.
 He ended his second season as the top-rated sprinter in Europe.
 He later stood as a breeding stallion in Europe and Japan with limited success.

 Background

 Sandford Lad was a "strong, good-looking" chestnut horse with a white blaze and a white sock on his right foreleg bred in Ireland by Mrs P Grubb.
 As a yearling he was offered for sale at the Doncaster Bloodstock Sales and was bought for 1,800 guineaas by representatives of C T Olley.
 He was sent into training with Ryan Price at his Down House stable in Findon, West Sussex.

 Sandford Lad was from the first crop of foals sired by St Alphage, a sprinter who finished second in the King George Stakes.
 His dam Hill Queen failed to win a race but produced at least three other winners as well as the broodmare Blue Queen, whose descendants have included Opera House and Kayf Tara.